nens/threedi-modeller-interface-installer/README.md

 Usage
 ------

-The versions of the internal and external plugins are hardcoded in the Makefile.
-When creating a new installer, update these version to the required version.
+The versions of QGIS and the (internal and external) plugins are hardcoded in the Makefile.
+When creating a new installer, update these versions to the desired version.

 Check out the repo in a clean folder::